MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.CreatePivotTable.md

 ## Remarks

-For an alternative way to create a PivotTable report based on a PivotTable cache, see the  **[Add](Excel.PivotTables.Add.md)** method of the **[PivotTables](Excel.PivotTables.md)** object.
+For an alternative way to create a PivotTable report based on a PivotTable cache, see the **[Add](Excel.PivotTables.Add.md)** method of the **PivotTables** object.

 ## Example

-This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache, at cell A3 on the active worksheet.
+This example creates a new PivotTable cache based on an OLAP provider, and then it creates a new PivotTable report based on the cache at cell A3 on the active worksheet.

 ```vb
 With ActiveWorkbook.PivotCaches.Add(SourceType:=xlExternal)